Southern resident orcas: Moby Doll

-Schevill and Watkins examined killer whale pulsed calls for the first time, too.
+Schevill and Watkins examined orca pulsed calls for the first time, too.
 They labeled them "screams."
 Moby Doll never produced the "whistle-like squeal" of other delphinids.
 Rather, these 'screams' were produced in the same way as echolocation, but in pulses of clicks at a much faster repetition-rate, with the strong harmonic structure masking the individuality of the clicks.
 Moreover, whereas other delphinids could produce clicks and whistles concurrently, Moby Doll never produced clicks and pulsed calls simultaneously, which was supporting evidence that both of his types of sound were produced by the same mechanism.
 (In later research, however, John Ford did find some whistling to be a minor component of southern resident vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species.")
 The scientists noted that there was much variation in their recordings, but certain patterns were general.
 The pulses had a "strident" quality due to their harmonic structure, with many strong harmonics, and they were much louder than the echolocation.
 Moby Doll was able to change the frequency and harmonics in the pulses and vary the signals.

 John K.B.
-Ford actually saw Moby Doll the day the captured orca was on display at Burrard Dry Dock.
+Ford saw Moby Doll the day the captured orca was on display at Burrard Dry Dock.
 Ford was nine at the time.
 While he was studying science at UBC, he recorded whale sounds.
 He heard zoology professor H.D.
-Fisher's tape of Moby Doll at Burrard Dry Dock.
+Fisher's tape of Moby Doll’s pulsed calls.
 "These calls were burnt into my acoustic memory," Ford said when interviewed by Mark Leiren-Young.
 In time, the calls would make it possible for Ford to posthumously identify that Moby Doll had come from J Pod.

-In 1978, Ford began making the recordings of killer whales in British Columbia that he would use for his Ph.
+In 1978, Ford began making the recordings of orcas in British Columbia that he would use for his Ph.
 D. thesis.
-After starting with northern residents, in the fall he traveled to the mouth of the Fraser River to make his first recordings of southern residents.
+After starting with northern residents, in the autumn he traveled to the mouth of the Fraser River to make his first recordings of southern residents.